wp-plugins/socialcom-button/readme.txt

 == Changelog ==

+= 1.2 =
+* Make the widget more resistant to any problems with surrounding HTML code due to other plugins.
+In one case, an incorrectly terminated div section unrelated to this widget was causing issues when a blog link was attached within Facebook.

 = 1.1 =
 * Fixed a bug wherein a title containing a single quote was not being processed correctly.